Isaac Edward Emerson: Estate

+At the end of the 20-year Trust period the trust assets were to be divided amongst the beneficiaries and their children in the same proportions.
 If any of his beneficiaries died before the expiry of the 20-year Trust period, each beneficiary's share was to be paid to their children in equal shares.
 Consequently, when Emerson's second wife died in 1944, her two children from her first marriage, Ethel McCormack Looram and Frederick C. McCormack Jr each inherited a 17.75% interest in the Trust fund established under their stepfather's will.
 Emerson's stepson Frederick C. McCormack Jr died in 1948; litigation over the dispersal of his share of the Emerson Trust revealed that its value was approximately $5,600,000 in 1948, and later approximately $6,000,000 when the Trust vested in 1951.

 Emerson bequeathed his real estate in the Worthington Valley to his daughter Margaret for life, and thereafter to her son Alfred, and his Southern shooting preserve Arcadia to his grandson George.

 Descendants

 In 1902, his daughter Margaret, aged 18, married Dr. Smith Hollins McKim.
 They became social leaders in New York's high society.
 But in 1910 she brought a sensational divorce suit against her husband, claiming he beat her in drunken rages.
 She remarried in 1911, this time to Alfred Gwynne Vanderbilt, one of the wealthiest men in America having inherited the bulk of his father's fortune in 1899.
 They had two sons, Alfred Gwynne Jr. and George Washington III.
 While traveling to England on business, Alfred Sr. heroically lost his life in the sinking of RMS Lusitania, a famous British passenger ocean liner by German torpedo in 1915 during World War I. Margaret inherited part of her husband's fortune.
 One son from this marriage, Alfred Jr., went on to become one of the driving forces behind thoroughbred racing in America.
 Margaret married two more times, both ending in divorce.
 In 1931, she legally resumed her maiden name.

 Emerson's stepdaughter, Ethel P. McCormack, married successful New York lawyer, Francis Huger McAdoo in 1913 at the time his father was the Secretary of the Treasury of the United States.
 After Ethel and Francis divorced, Ethel took up her residence in the Brooklandwood estate.